XYWINGS/weather_report_finder/README.md

 ## 🧠 How It Works

-- Weather API returns a `condition.code`
+- Weather API returns a weather response for the users default location initially.
+After that users can get weather reports from typing and searching city names.
-- Code is matched against **pre-defined groups** (e.g., rainCodes, snowCodes, etc.)
+- Weather condition code is matched against **pre-defined groups**
-- UI updates:

   - 🌈 **Gradient** background (`getWeatherGradient`)
   - 🎞️ **Animation** layer (`getWeatherAnimation`)